marios-zindilis/website-sources/posts/keepalived/index.md

 ---
 title: keepalived
-Description: Notes and links on keepalived
+description: Notes and links on keepalived
 first-published: 2015-05-21
 ---